RS01: The Pionier RS01/40

 After the construction plans of the FAMO XL tractor were revised and optimized for the given production capabilities by former FAMO engineers in Schönebeck, the Horch plant in Zwickau started the production of the RS01 in 1949 because the tractor plant in Schönebeck did not have enough production capability.
-The first RS01 was shown to the public at the Leipzig Trade Fair in 1949 with a FAMO logo at the grill.
+The first RS01 was shown to the public at the Leipzig Trade Fair in 1949 with a FAMO logo at the grille.
 2250 tractors were produced from 1949 to 1950.
 In 1950, the production was moved to the tractor plant Nordhausen, the tractor was renamed: RS01 Pionier.
 It was produced until 1956.
 Starting in 1957, the tractor was revised.
 The new name was RS01 Harz.
 The production of the Harz ended in 1958, when 2175 Harz-tractors had been produced.
 This caused a gap in the 30-kW-class.
 In 1966 the RS14/40 filled the gap as the successor of the Harz.